 If the aggrieved student believes the complaint has not been resolved at the informal discussion, he or she may submit a written complaint stating his or her name, the nature and date of the alleged violation, names of persons responsible (where known), names of any witnesses, and requested action within 30 Associate Vice President of Student Affairs shall ensure that the aggrieved student's rights to appropriate due process procedures are honored.
 If a hearing is held, the Vice President of Student Affairs and the Associate Vice President of Student Affairs shall conduct the hearing.
-The Vice President of Student Affairs and the Affairs and the Associate Vice President of Student Affairs will consult with the College legal counsel and render a decision in writing on the complaint within ten working days.
+The Vice President of Student Affairs and the Associate Vice President of Student of Student Affairs shall conduct the hearing.
+The Vice President of Student Affairs and the Associate Vice President of Student affairs will consult with the College legal counsel and render a decision in writing on the complaint within ten working days.
 If this decision is not to the student's satisfaction, he or she may appeal the decision to the Vice President of Student Affairs within ten working days of the receipt of the written decision according to procedures at Level Two below.